 Q11: In the last 6 months, someone at work has talked to me about my progress

 Metrics and statistics are important, especially as they relate to job performance.
-If you’re doing something wrong, yet no one tells you it’s wrong, you’re doomed to continue repeating the same mistake.
+If employees are doing something wrong, yet no one tells them it’s wrong, they're doomed to continue repeating the same mistakes.
 By checking in with and encouraging personal growth, team members can maintain more realistic workplace goals.

 Q12: This last year, I have had opportunities at work to learn and grow